What is Solar Energy?

 4. Solar Industry creates jobs.
 Solar Industry creates jobs

-5. There are many applications for solar energy
+5. There are many applications for solar energy.

-6. It could reduce your energy costs.
+6. It can reduce your energy costs.

 7. Active Solar Technologies offer a return on investment